ASHISHYADAV85270/netflix-gpt/README.md

 - Added hardcoded values to the constant file
 - Registered for TMBD API and Get Access Token
 - Get data from TMBD now Playing movie list
+- Created Custom Hooks for nowPlayingMovie and Trailer
+- Created A movie Slice
+- Updated the Movies List and Trailer Video into the Store